Ankit7rma/MediaMaster-All-in-One-Image-Video-Editing-Suite/README.md

 ## Contact

-If you have any questions, feedback, or concerns, please feel free to [contact me](https://github.com/hoangsonww).
+If you have any questions, feedback, or concerns, please feel free to [contact me](https://github.com/Ankit7rma).
 I'll be happy to help!

 ---

-Created with ❤️ by [Son Nguyen](https://github.com/hoangsonww) in 2024.
+Created with ❤️ by [Ankit Sharma](https://github.com/Ankit7rma) in 2024.
 Thank you for visiting us today! 🚀